top of page

 The noun 'affray' has its etymological roots in Old French and Middle English.
 It originated from the Old French word 'effrei,' which means 'fear' or 'terror.'
 This term was borrowed into Middle English as 'afrey' or 'affrey,' where it initially referred to a state of fear or terror caused by a tumultuous event.
 Over time, its meaning shifted to describe the tumultuous and often violent public disturbance itself, involving multiple individuals.
 'Affray' came to signify a tumultuous brawl or commotion in a public setting.
 Its etymology underscores the connection between fear and disorderly or violent events in a public context, highlighting the disruptive and unsettling nature of an affray.

-Quiz: Find the meaning of affray
+Find the correct meaning of the noun affray:

 Try Again!